Belt press shopping is not like your typical shopping, it’s a little more hands-on. However, that’s to be expected when you’re juicing, right?

 Next up, the question of where.
 Where do I get a belt press?
-Where do I store one?
+How do I store one?
 Where does it go for the off-season?
-The first question is easy, we are the only certified North American retailer for Kreuzmayr equipment so you’ve come to the right place!
+The first question is easy.
+We are the only certified North American retailer for Kreuzmayr equipment so you’ve come to the right place!

 The second question of where to store one depends on the size of your belt press.
-Determining the size of the belt press is derived from the outputs and inputs you have in terms of produce.
+The size of the belt press is derived from the output needs you have in terms of production.
 If you have produced in the range of up to 1750 lbs per hour, then you would be looking at the KEB 400 Single Belt Press while if you have inputs of up to 27,500 lbs per hour then a K2B 1500 Double Belt Press would be the solution for you.

 Now that you have an idea of which belt press would be best for your operation, checking the dimensions of that machine will aid in determining the space requirements.
 If you plan on adding additional machines to integrate, that will also be another point of interest to keep in mind.
 More of a visual thinker?
 Give us a call and our team of experts will create a floor plan specific to your operations space.

-Lastly, belt presses may have started as a strictly outdoor activity but thanks to the addition of wheels on the press, your pressing season doesn’t have to end when the weather stops cooperating!
+Lastly, belt presses may have started as a strictly outdoor activity.
+Thanks to the addition of wheels on the press, your pressing season doesn’t have to end when the weather stops cooperating!
 Now you can press all year, no restrictions!